nuonco/byoc/byoc-nuon/README.md

 - [Creating a subdomain that uses Amazon Route 53 as the DNS service without migrating the parent domain](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingNewSubdomain.html)

-#### Subdomain Delegation

-To make provisioning DNS for installs automatic, Nuon supports subdomain delegation under a root domain of your choosing.

-To use this feature, set up a Route53 zone, and enter it's domain in the "Root Domain" input when installing Nuon.
-Then, add the required runner permissions to create and delete records from the zone.
+### (Optional) DNS Delegation

+> [!WARNING] This feature requires an AWS Route52 zone.

+Nuon can automatically provision subdomains for installs of your app, making the installation process easier for your customers.
+You must be using a Route53 zone for this.

+#### Create the Route53 Zone

+Create a zone in Route53 to create NS records in.
+For example, we use `nuon.run`.
+When an install is provisioned, an NS record will be added to this zone, using the install ID and the nameserver outputs from the install's sandbox.
+For
+example: `{{.nuon.install.id}}.{{.nuon.components.mananement.root_domain}}`.

+#### Configure your App

+You will need to configure permissions to add NS records to your domain.

+> [!WARNING] Nuon does not currently delete NS records when an install is deprovisioned.

 ```toml
 [[provision_role.policies]]